Horizon Psychiatry

 $60 - $200+

-I offer a range of follow-up appointment lengths to accommodate a variety of client situations and budgets:
+I offer a range of follow-up appointment lengths to accommodate a variety of client situations:

-• 15 to 30 minutes are best for clients who are in the maintenance phase of treatment (that is, they feel generally stable); those who are willing and able to successfully do significant work on their own, between sessions; and those seeing me only for medication management (not therapy).
+• 15 to 30 minutes are best for clients who are in the maintenance phase of treatment (that is, they feel generally stable); those who are willing and successfully able to do significant work on their own, between sessions; and those seeing me only for medication management.

 • 45 minutes or more are best for clients who want to see me for both therapy and other services; those who have just begun treatment with me; those with complex psychiatric or medical histories; and those feeling symptoms of distress on more days than not.